 Caution!
 There are an estimated 480 online hotel bookings per minute.
 As more and more consumers book online, the American Hotel & Lodging Association and the Federal Trade Commission (FTC) is sending out a warning about dubious hotel booking sites.
 Watch out for misleading vendors when making your reservation!

-If you don’t want to enter the bidding arena and want a specific hotel for your stay, try a free service from Tingo.
+If you want a specific hotel for your stay, try a free service from Tingo.
 Tingo tracks your booked hotel price and if the price goes down, it will automatically rebook your room at the lower rate (doesn’t work if you booked a nonrefundable rate).
 The site keeps checking for price drops up until the day of your arrival or until the rate becomes nonrefundable (usually 24-48 hours before arrival).
 Each time the rate drops, Tingo sends you an email with a new booking number at the lower price.
 The refund is made directly to your credit card.
 Tingo works with virtually every hotel group and thousands of independent properties.

 Need a hotel at the last-minute?
 Try these app-based marketplaces:

-I have obsessive compulsive disorder when it comes to saving on hotels — and have even more tips to share on how to score a hotel deal!
+I have an obsessive-compulsive disorder when it comes to saving on hotels — and have even more tips to share on how to score a hotel deal!

 If you need several bedrooms, prefer to have your own cooking facilities, or if you plan to stay for more than a couple nights in a destination, you’ll often get a much better deal by renting an apartment, home or condo from a private owner.
 To avoid surprises, look for accommodations that already have lots of reviews.
-Also, be sure to discuss cancelation policies, house rules, deposits and payment methods upfront with the owner.
-Check your options at these website:
+Also, be sure to discuss cancellation policies, house rules, deposits and payment methods upfront with the owner.
+Check your options with these websites:

 If just one or two persons will be using the rental, opt for a cheap economy-size vehicle.
 It’s likely that you’ll be upgraded to a larger vehicle at no cost if there are none available on your arrival.
 Just don’t fall for the agent encouraging you to upgrade for an extra per day fee.
 Insist on your original cost.